Bridle Trails Art

 Receive email or text notification when this page is updated

-A series of cut boulders inscribed with pine seeds, spirals and other images will dot the path inside the triangle median at 132nd Ave..
+A series of cut boulders inscribed with pine seeds, spirals and other images dot the path inside the triangle median at 132nd Ave.
 NE and NE 40th.

-Commissioning an equestrian-themed work of public art is one of several projects Bridle Trails residents selected for their neighborhood through the Neighborhood Enhancement Program (NEP).
-The project budget is $35,000.
+Commissioning an equestrian-themed work of public art was one of several projects Bridle Trails residents selected in 2009 for their neighborhood through the Neighborhood Enhancement Program (NEP).
+The project budget was $35,000.